Bobrac3023/Secureworkspace/readme.md

     d.
 Contact Us page:
         1. This page is used to gather visitor information
-        2. A visitor can also drop images or files if they desire.
+        2. This page also show a live map of Taj Mahal from google maps
 ![screenshot of forminput](readme.doc/forminput_screenshot.png)
 ![screenshot of formdata on code institute server](readme.doc/formdata_screenshot.png)